 The Rock n Roll Express were put together accidentally and the Fab’s it was something that tends to play out.
 I don’t think I looked actively for a team as though it was a career move or anything, it wasn’t like that at all.
 It was just one of those things that were happening at the time and you make the best of it or kind of do what you do.”

-Describe your relationships with Jim Cornette, Paul Heyman and Vince McMahon and the differences of working with each of them.
+Describe the Tom Prichard relationships with Jim Cornette, Paul Heyman, and Vince McMahon and the differences of working with each of them.

 I recently spoke with Big Ryck, formerly Ezekiel Jackson, and he stated that you taught him how to build stamina in a match.
 Would you say that’s something you can see a wrestler has during their sessions or does it take time to develop?